-Veneers — usually called either ceramic veneers or porcelain veneers — are thin shells of ceramic material which are permanently bonded to the front surface of teeth.
+Veneers — usually called either ceramic veneers or porcelain veneers — are thin shells of ceramic material that are permanently bonded to the front surface of teeth.
 They can be applied to multiple teeth on both the top and bottom rows.

 They are very natural looking when placed correctly.
-They have the same durability as a natural tooth, and can be coloured to match the shade of the real teeth surrounding them.
+They have the same durability as a natural tooth and can be coloured to match the shade of the real teeth surrounding them.

 The average duration of the Instant Orthodontic process is four dental appointments over the course of about a month.